-- the strategic processes for risk, control and governance and the Governance Statement, including disaster recovery; - the accounting policies, the accounts, and the annual report, including the process for review of the accounts prior to submission for audit, levels of error identified, and management's letter of representation to the external auditors; - production and approval of the Management Assurance Return (MAR) - the planned activity and results of both internal and external audit and HMIC; - adequacy of management's response to issues identified by audit activity, including external audit's management letter; - assurances relating to the corporate governance requirements for the organisation; - anti-fraud and corruption and whistleblowing processes and arrangements for investigations - monitor and assess compliance with and performance against statutory duties

-5.12.
-The Audit and Risk Committee may:

-• Approve the external audit strategy
+- 5.12.
+The Audit and Risk Assurance Committee will advise the Authority and Accounting Officer on: - the strategic processes for risk, control and governance and the Governance Statement, including disaster recovery; - the accounting policies, the accounts, and the annual report, including the process for review of the accounts prior to submission for audit, levels of error identified, and management's letter of representation to the external auditors; - production and approval of the Management Assurance Return (MAR) - the planned activity and results of both internal and external audit and HMIC; - adequacy of management's response to issues identified by audit activity, including external audit's management letter; - assurances relating to the corporate governance requirements for the organisation; - anti-fraud and corruption and whistleblowing processes and arrangements for investigations - monitor and assess compliance with and performance against statutory duties - 5.13.
+The Audit and Risk Assurance Committee may: - Approve the external audit strategy